 - The media bed performs three filtering functions:

 - Mineralization (solids breakdown)

 - A good-quality medium can be relatively expensive.

-- The pore spaces in the medium may get clogged over time, causing anaerobic conditions that are poor for your plants.
+- The pore spaces in the medium may get clogged over time, causing poor anaerobic conditions for your plants.

 - It can require cleaning of the grow bed.

-- By itself, this style system is not usually suitable for commercial purposes due to lower productivity and difficulty in a large-scale implementation.
+- This style system is not usually suitable for commercial purposes due to lower productivity and difficulty in a large-scale implementation.

-- The media beds are heavy and need a strong, rigid structure.
+- The media beds are heavy and need a robust and rigid structure.